npinochet/tchsm-libdtc/README.md

 $ tchsm_node -c <path_to_the_nodei.conf>
 ```

-The library however is not being run directly, so in order to make its configuration file reachable for it you need to set the TCHSM_CONFIG environment variable to the path of the cryptoki.conf file just generated.
+The library however is not being run directly, so in order to make its configuration file reachable to it you need to set the TCHSM_CONFIG environment variable to the path of the cryptoki.conf file just generated.

 We also provide an easy to deploy [demo](https://github.com/niclabs/docker/tree/master/tchsm/demo/ubuntulatest-knot) using docker containers, you can use it as template.